Business organisational structure

 - opportunities for employees to specialise and develop expertise in their field

-- close supervision of employees through narrow span of managerial control
+- close supervision of employees through a narrow span of managerial control

 - a culture of loyalty towards teams, departments and organisation as a whole